 But sadly and most unexpectedly, my mother passed away a week before her birthday.
 The family WAS all together, but unfortunately it was at her funeral!

 As heartbroken as I was at the loss of my mother, I was thankful that I had not continued to argue over the birthday plans.
 Given the challenging relationships I have with my sisters, these disagreements can escalate, and I would hate to think of my mother spending her last days caught in the middle of family conflict.
 I can only imagine the guilt and regret I would have had!

 I always try to learn from my experiences, and here are some important lessons I learned from this situation: (1) Asking for help is not a sign of weakness.
 (2) You don’t have to handle your problems or conflicts by yourself.
 (3) It’s useful to seek the opinions of others and consider alternative perspectives.

 For me, it was an especially good time to be reminded of these lessons, as I would be needing lots of help from others in the coming weeks and months.
 It’s situations like this that underscore how important it is to be able to ask for and accept help from others.
 And once again, I thank you for your support!

 Was there a time in your life where you needed support and asked for it?
 Was it helpful?
 Were there times where you wished you had asked for it?
 I’m interested in any thoughts or comments that you have.

-Blog post 4 is about dealing with grief and making final arrangements for my mother.
+The next post, (4) The Day My Mother Died, is about dealing with grief and making final arrangements for my mother.